 A student contemplating graduate work should consult the catalogues of major universities for their requirements.
-(A wide selection may be found on microfiche at the Burke Library.)
-The knowledge so gained will permit useful planning in consultation with the appropriate departmental chair.
+(A wide selection may be found at the Burke Library.)
+The knowledge so gained will permit useful planning in consultation with the appropriate department chair.